chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

     else PCSrcE_o = (BranchE & ZeroOp) ?
 2'b01 : 2'b00;

 ```
 This is just one of the numerous other changes which I made to reduce the need for extra logic and to simplify the design to allow for a functional pipelining.
-These components were verified by Vishesh who worked primarily in testing as well as via analysing GTKWave graphs with Bruno.
+These components were then verified by Vishesh who worked primarily in testing as well as via analysing GTKWave graphs with Bruno.

 ### Restyling/Miscellanous Developement
 A large portion of my contribtions were also on miscellanous components with minor changes on port widths, restyling for clarity, organising files for ease of tracing and including different comments to explain the function of a module to allow for other members to easily understand the function of the module.
 This including adding the _i and _o to the input and output ports of different modules as well as formatting the port and parameter sections of a module to achieve a unified style across our CPU.
 Some examples of this are shown below: